2 minutes

 the code and CTRL-V

-Like usual, estimations are hard - Our developer is not special and of course, multiple attempts are needed to get our desired script, sometimes dozens of attempts or more.
+Like usual, estimations are hard.
+Our developer is not special, and of course, multiple attempts are needed to get the desired result, sometimes dozens of attempts or more.

-So each time this lazy developer copies, pastes the code and hoping that this time will be the last.
+So each time this lazy developer copies, pastes the code and hopes that this time will be the last one.

-You should always think - especially as a younger developer who is less experienced, how can I make my workflow easier, how can I be more lazy?
+You should always think - especially as a younger developer who is less experienced, how can I make my workflow easier, how can I be lazier?
 How can I [[Fail fast and fail hard]]?

 There are multiple solutions to make this workflow more efficient, depending on the tasks and other factors.